esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 - What is the Transformer architecture, and why is it important for LLMs?
 - How does prompt engineering influence LLM outputs?
 - What are some real-world applications of LLMs?
-- How can LLMs generate, classify, and summarize text?
+- How can LLMs generate, classify, and summarise text?

 ...
 ::::::